netdata/netdata/README.md

 **netdata** is a system for **distributed real-time performance and health monitoring**.
-It provides **unparalleled insights, in real-time**, of everything happening on the system it runs (including applications such as web, or database servers), using **modern interactive web dashboards**.
+It provides **unparalleled insights, in real-time**, of everything happening on the system it runs (including applications such as web and database servers), using **modern interactive web dashboards**.

 _netdata is **fast** and **efficient**, designed to permanently run on all systems